RELEVANT GUIDANCE AND INFORMATION

 The applicant may have alternative means of support in the UK that is family, friends or charity.
 If they have been in the UK for a long time, it is appropriate for the local authority to ask how long they have been supported and why it has now ceased.

-Article 8 may mean a person’s right to family is not be limited to the applicant, for example there may be a relationship between a child and a non-custodial parent to consider.
+Article 8 may mean a person’s right to family is not just limited to the applicant, for example there may be a relationship between a child and a non-custodial parent to consider.
 An Article 8 right is not absolute; but a breach is permissible if the grounds are subject to justification and a proportionality assessment.

 ZH (Tanzania) v Secretary of State of the Home Department UKSC4 if there are children involved the best interest of the individual child is paramount, but this is not determinative in a proportionality assessment.